Havoc in Heaven: Part Two

-Meanwhile, the Empress discovers the remains of her banquet and petitions the Emperor to punish Wukong.
-The fairies then tearfully inform the Emperor that Wukong has eaten many of the peaches in the Heavenly Garden.
-Finally Lao Tzu comes and tells the Emperor that his Pills of Immortality have been stolen.
-This time, both General Li and the God of the North Star recommend military action.
+Meanwhile, the Queen Mother of the west discovers the remains of her Peach Banquet and petitions the Jade Emperor to punish Wukong.
+The fairies then tearfully inform that Wukong has eaten many of the peaches in the Heavenly Garden.
+Finally, Lao Tzu comes and tells the Emperor that his Pills of Immortality have been stolen.
+This time, both Li Jing and Venus recommend military action.

 The Heavenly army descends on the Flower and Fruit Mountain, where there is heavy fighting between the soldiers and well trained monkeys.
-Sun Wukong fights and defeats the Four Heavenly Kings, who use a variety of weapons ranging from a sleep-inducing lute to a magical snake.
-General Li then sends in Erlang Shen and a troop of elite soldiers.
-Wukong uses his magic to make copies of himself and rapidly defeats the soldiers, then engages Erlang in a duel, which includes a memorable shapeshifting fight and Wukong's attempt to evade Erlang by transforming himself into a house.
+Sun Wukong fights and defeats the Four Heavenly Kings, who use a variety of weapons ranging from to a self dividing sword magical snake.
+Li Jing then sends in Erlang Shen and a troop of elite soldiers.
+Wukong uses his magic to make copies of himself and rapidly defeats the soldiers, then engages Erlang in a duel, which includes a memorable shapeshifting fight and Wukong's attempt to evade Erlang by transforming himself into a local deity temple.

-Seeing that Erlang and the Monkey are equally matched, Lao Tzu interferes, knocking Wukong unconscious, where he is quickly captured.
+Seeing that Erlang and the Monkey King are equally matched, Lao Tzu interferes, knocking Wukong unconscious with his Vajra Bracelet, where he is quickly captured.
 Wukong is sentenced to death and a guillotine is used, but the blade breaks on the Monkey King's neck.
-A fire breather tries to burn Wukong to death, but he simply inhales the flames and exhales them over the fire breather, sending him running away on fire.
+The God of Fire tries to burn Wukong to death, but he simply inhales the flames and exhales them over the god, sending him running away on fire.
 A shower of golden arrows is then used, but only succeeds in sending Sun Wukong to sleep from boredom.

-Lao Tzu suggests incinerating the Monkey King in his eight-way trigram furnace, since he is extremely durable due to his earlier consumption of the Pills of Immortality and the peaches.
+Lao Tzu suggests incinerating the Monkey King in his Eight-Trigram Furnace, since he is extremely durable due to his earlier consumption of the Pills of Immortality and the peaches.

 After days of burning Sun Wukong in the furnace, Lao Tzu opens it, expecting to see nothing but ash, but instead sees two glowing lights which he mistakes for two Pills of Immortality.
 Reaching in, he discovers that they are actually Wukong's eyes, hardened by the time in the furnace rather than weakened.
-Breaking free, he destroys the furnace then destroys most of the Imperial palace, routs the Imperial guards and causes the Emperor to flee in disarray.
-A finally triumphant Wukong returns to the Flower and Fruit Mountain where he is greeted by his cheering subjects.
+Breaking free, he destroys the furnace then destroys most of the Imperial palace, routs the Imperial guards and causes the Jade Emperor and his two ministers to flee in disarray.
+Finally triumphant, Wukong returns to the Flower and Fruit Mountain, where he is greeted by his cheering subjects.